 A Tech-savvy Board oversights strategy" Forward-looking organizations weave IT as an integral part of Strategic Plans, many corporate directors, and senior executives would like boards to have a more frequent and more constructive role in IT strategy.

 IT becomes part of the overall strategy: Technology is rapidly becoming an integral part of many companies’ strategic plans.
 Understanding the importance of IT to the company’s business model is important for effective oversight of technology initiatives.
-Boards can no longer avoid, delegate or ignore the need for technology competency amongst their ranks.
+Boards can no longer avoid, delegate or ignore the need for technology competency among their ranks.

-Boards need business-technology-savvy strategic thinkers amongst their ranks: It's a clear signal that boards need a set of competencies within their ranks to demonstrate knowledge of business enterprise architecture and the business use of the nexus of technologies that are increasingly driving businesses - cloud, mobile, social media and big data.
+Boards need business-technology-savvy strategic thinkers among their ranks: It's a clear signal that boards need a set of competencies within their ranks to demonstrate knowledge of business enterprise architecture and the business use of the nexus of technologies that are increasingly driving businesses - cloud, mobile, social media and big data.
 Business Architecture drives, but can also leverage Technical Architecture.

-The role for the IT leaders at the boardroom: is to identify and present potential strategic alternatives uncovered by disruptive technologies and participate in embedding them into the Business Architecture.
-IT fundamentals get more attention in the board room: Directors are particularly involved in overseeing and understanding more traditional IT issues, such as the status of major IT project implementations and their companies’ annual IT budgets, as well as overseeing and understanding risks related to compromising customer data.
+The role for the IT leaders at the boardroom: Their role is to identify and present potential strategic alternatives uncovered by disruptive technologies and participate in embedding them into the Business Architecture.
+IT fundamentals get more attention in the board room.
+Directors are particularly involved in overseeing and understanding more traditional IT issues, such as the status of major IT project implementations and their companies’ annual IT budgets, as well as overseeing and understanding risks related to compromising customer data.